 Fourth, although I will closely examine relevant passages in the two texts, my discussion will eventually go beyond the texts.
-In an earlier publication on methodology, I distinguished between three different goals and tasks in our investigation of Chinese thought.
-The first, textual analysis, seeks to approximate the perspective of an early thinker whose ideas are recorded in an early text, and is concerned primarily with what can be supported by textual evidence.
+In an earlier publication on methodology, I distinguished between three different goals and tasks in our investigation of Chinese thought.8 The first, textual analysis, seeks to approximate the perspective of an early thinker whose ideas are recorded in an early text, and is concerned primarily with what can be supported by textual evidence.
 The second, articulation, draws on the outcome of textual analysis and seeks to make sense of these ideas in a way that is intelligible and appealing to us nowadays.
 In doing so, it moves between the past and the present, and elaborates on ideas in the text in a way that is continuous with these ideas but that also goes beyond what can be supported by the textual evidence.
 The third, philosophical construction, builds on the second and elaborates on the outcome of articulation in a way that is philosophically appealing to us, in the sense of meeting the criteria of excellence that characterize a contemporary philosophical approach that we work with.

 Unlike Mencius and Early Chinese Thought which is primarily a work in textual analysis, this paper is an exercise in articulation.
 It builds on the conclusions about the use of ming in that earlier work, and elaborates on them in a way that is intelligible and appealing to us and is at the same time continuous with the relevant texts.
 This further elaboration is continuous with the texts in that it meets a number of constraints.
 It is consistent with, though not necessarily supported in all its fine details by, the textual evidence, in that it does not contain elements that obviously conflict with the textual evidence or require some forced reading of certain passages.
-It also fits in with the texts as a whole in that various aspects of this elaboration are corroborated by other ideas that can be ascribed to the texts on the basis of textual evidence.
-And while this elaboration seeks to relate the ideas in the texts to our own contemporary concerns and experience, we can also see how it relates to the kind of concerns and experiences that the early thinkers might have, such as the challenges they face in the political realm.
-We can see the appeal of the ideas as elaborated on in this manner, not necessarily in the sense that we actually endorse and seek to live up to these ideas.
-We can see their appeal in the sense that we can understand their attractiveness, if not as much to us, then at least to these early thinkers in their own times and perhaps also to other contemporaries who have life experiences similar to those of the early thinkers, or who have been brought up in a culture influenced by such ideas.
+It also fits in with the texts as a whole in that various aspects of this elaboration are corroborated by other ideas that can be ascribed to the texts to our own contemporary concerns and experience, we can also see how it relates to the kind of concerns and experiences that the early thinkers might have, such as the challenges they face in the political realm.
+We can see the appeal of the ideas as elaborated on in this manner, not necessarily in the sense that we can understand their attractiveness, if not as much to us, then at least to these early thinkers in their own times and perhaps also to other contemporaries who have life experiences similar to those of the early thinkers, or who have been brought up in a culture influenced by such ideas.